 С EG Checklist Requirements Regulatory Reference CEG Checklist Reference Participant Implementation Requirements 1 Minimum Set of Parameters: PISPs must either allow PSUs to specify the below minimum set of parameters or pre-populate them (e.g. in cases of supplier invoice payments or eCommerce journeys): Payment Amount and Currency.
 Destination Country.
 Instruction Priority (Normal or Urgent).
 Payee Account Name.
-Payee Account Identification details (e.gIBAN) 1.
+Payee Account Identification details (e.g IBAN) 1.
 Payment Reference - This is optional filed but it is good practice to be populated for a payment.
 Any supplementary information required which the ASPSP has published as required and is specific to that ASPSP. • RTS Art.
 36(4) 22 PISP Required 3 If PISPs want to offer PSUs the ability to make an International Scheduled Payment (Future Dated), then PISPs must allow PSUs to select the requested execution date for the payment, or pre-populate this information as part of the payment order request.
 EBA Final Guidelines 5.1 PSRs Reg.
-69(2)(c) FCA Approach Document 17.36-17.39, 17.138 21 ASPSP Required 4 PSII payment Account Selection: As per 4.1.1, item #2. • n/a 24 PISP Required 5 PSIL Consent to PISP: PISPs must request for the PSUs' consent to the payment in a clear and specific manner.
+69(2)(c) FCA Approach Document 17.36-17.39, 17.138 21 ASPSP Required 4 PSU payment Account Selection: As per 4.1.1, item #2. • n/a 24 PISP Required 5 PSU Consent to PISP: PISPs must request for the PSUs' consent to the payment in a clear and specific manner.
 PISPs must display the following information in the consent screen: Payment Amount and Currency.
 Destination Country.
 Instruction Priority (Normal or Urgent).
-Payee Account Name.
 Requested Payment Execution Date (same day processing or future date).
-Payment Reference and any supplementary info, if it has been entered by PSUs or pre-populated by PISPs in item#1.
-PSU payment Account Identification and/or the selected ASPSP (based on intem#2 options).
-Note 1: If PSU payment Account identification is selected in item#2, PISPs should mask the PSU payment Account identification is selected in item#2, PISPs should not mask these details to allow PSUs to check and verify correctness.
-Note 2: If PSU payment Account identification is provided by PSUs in item#2, PISPs could use this to identify and display the ASPSP without having to ask PSUs For Payee Account Identification details (e.g. IBAN) 1.
-If this has been provided by PSUs in item#1, then PISPs must also display this in the consents creen to allow PSUs to check and verify correctness.
+Payment Reference and any supplementary info, if it has been entered by PSUs or pre-populated by PISPs in item #1.
+PSU payment Account Identification and/or the selected ASPSP (based on item #2 options).
+Note 1: If PSU payment Account identification is selected in item #2, PISPs should mask the PSU payment Account identification has been input by PSUs in item #2, PISPs should not mask these details to allow PSUs to check and verify correctness Note 2: If PSU payment Account identification is provided by PSUs in item #2, PISPs should not mask these details to allow PSUs to check and verify correctness Note 2: If PSU payment Account identification is provided by PSUs in item #2, PISPs could use this to identify and display the ASPSP without having to ask PSUs For Payee Account Identification details (e.g. IBAN) 1.
+If this has been provided by PSUs in item #1, then PISPs must also display this in the consent screen to allow PSUs to check and verify correctness.
 If this has been pre-populated by PISPs (e.g. in a eCommerce payment scenario) PISPs could choose whether to display this information or not.
 PSRs Reg.
 68(3)(a), 69(2) and 70(3)(a) FCA Approach Document 17.55, 17.56 8 PISP Required 8 As per 4.1.1 item #8.
 RTS Art.
 32(3) EBA Final Guideline 5.1(b) and 5.2(c) Trustee P3/P4 letter Actions P3 A2 and P3 A6 EBA Final Guideline 5.2 (a) FCA Approach Document 17.132,17.136, 17.138 19 1 ASPSP Required